TopBunker/Em_Dash/README.md

 ### About Em-Dash

-Em-Dash is an ongoing project to develop a streamlined, easy-to-use platform for creators to showcase their work via customizable single-page apps.
+Em-Dash is an ongoing project to develop a streamlined, easy-to-use platform for creators to showcase their work via customizable single-page app experiences.

 The project began as a personal résumé and portfolio site, built with Laravel 12 (PHP), Livewire v3 (frontend-backend interactivity) and Alpine.js to demonstrate practical full-stack capabilities.